How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 When is the best time to stretch?

 The best time to stretch depends on your needs!
-The morning is ideal for waking up the body, but stretching after a workout or in the evening can also be beneficial for relaxing muscles and releasing tension before falling asleep.
+Morning is ideal for waking up the body, but stretching after a workout or in the evening can also be beneficial for relaxing muscles and releasing tension before falling asleep.
 The key is to choose a time that works for you and to do it regularly.